tangshuang/tyshemo/docs/rule.md

 # Rule

-Rule is to describe the existing logic of a property.
+Rule is to describe the logic type of a property.

-In tyshemo, you should use rule in `Dict` and `Tuple` to control properties' type logic.
+In tyshemo, you should use rule in `Dict` and `Tuple` to control properties' logic type.

 ## Usage